valeriangalliat/generations-radio-tools/README.md

 The default database file will be named `db` in the current directory, and the default time is 300 seconds (5 minutes).

+I generated the `generations-funk.txt` file with this script.

 ### Examples

 ```sh